If you are having problems with your employer get in contact.

 We do not offer fixed fees for work involving Employment Tribunals as no two claims brought or defended are the same.
-We have a range of charges based on an hourly rate of £201 per hour plus VAT, with routine letters/telephone calls/emails (less than 6 minutes) costing £20.10 plus VAT.
+We have a range of charges based on an hourly rate of £265 per hour plus VAT (£450 per hour plus VAT in London).
 We will be able to give you a more accurate costs estimate once we have seen you and are able to establish how complicated your claim is.

 There are also likely to be disbursements to pay.
 These are costs associated with your matter paid to third parties such as expert fees, travel costs, copying charges etc. and will depend on your individual case.

 If Counsel is instructed to represent you at a Tribunal Hearing, you could expect to pay between £1,000 to £2,000 per day plus VAT, depending upon the experience of Counsel and the length and complexity of the claim you have brought or are defending.

 The total cost of your claim can vary depending on the individual circumstances of your case.
 If matters proceed to a Tribunal, these could range from £15000 – £30000 plus VAT and higher for more complex cases with a number of witnesses etc.

 The typical key stages of bringing or defending a claim are:-

 – Taking your initial instructions, reviewing the papers and advising you on merits and likely

 compensation (this is likely to be revisited throughout the matter and subject to change);